Machel Montano: Accolades

 In November 2014 Montano won a Soul Train Award for Best International Performance for the song "Ministry of Road (M.O.R.)".
 His win for "Ministry of Road" is the second consecutive win at the BET Soul Train Music Awards for Soca Music just after Bunji Garlin won in 2013 with Differentology.

 On November 15, 2018, Montano acquired an honorary doctorate of arts from the University of Trinidad and Tobago.
 He was later bestowed, in September 2022, with a Hummingbird Gold Medal, a national award of Trinidad and Tobago.

 Personal life

 Montano holds a Master's degree in Carnival Studies from the University of Trinidad and Tobago.

-On 14 February 2020, Montano married his longtime girlfriend Renee Butcher.
-Where his wedding ceremony occurred at T&T's' Red House, the nation's parliament building.
-He's also a father of three children, Melanie, Nicholas and Maya Journey.
+On February 14, 2020, Montano married his longtime girlfriend Renee Butcher.
+His wedding ceremony occurred at T&T's' Red House, the nation's parliament building.
+He is the father of three children, Melanie, Nicholas, and Maya Journey.

 Discography

 Patrice Roberts (left) and Machel perform at UWI Splash in Chaguaramas, Trinidad.